 All Blue Chip staff are also notified whenever a policy is updated, with updates highlighting the significant changes to be reviewed.
-Our recruitment process and policy also defines our stance on slavery and human trafficking, both in making sure that new employees are aware of our policies and ensuring that our employment packages are fair.
+Our recruitment process and policy also define our stance on slavery and human trafficking, both in making sure that new employees are aware of our policies and ensuring our employment packages are fair.
 To ensure continued understanding of topics such as the risk of modern slavery and human trafficking in the Blue Chip business and our supply chain, we provide awareness updates to staff on relevant enforcements including the Modern Slavery Policy.

 Our Effectiveness in Combating Slavery and Human Trafficking

-Blue Chip has elected to use a number of key performance indicators (KPI’s) to measure how effective we have been to ensure that slavery and human trafficking is not taking place on any part of the business or supply chain.
+Blue Chip uses a number of key performance indicators (KPI’s) to measure how effective we have been in ensuring that slavery and human trafficking is not taking place on any part of the business or supply chain.
 The KPI’s are based on measuring the processes discussed earlier in this annual statement and include the number of suppliers contacted, the number that have signed Blue Chip’s contract terms for slavery and human trafficking, the number that have been visited or had due diligence performed, and additionally the number of related concerns that have been reported, whether through normal management channels or via the whistleblowing procedure.
 We are committed to publishing an update on progress against the KPI’s in the next annual statement.

 The directors of Blue Chip are ultimately responsible for compliance by the company and this statement reflects a number of initiatives and changes made to ensure we are continuing to ensure that slavery and human trafficking in any of its various forms, does not occur in our business or supply chain.
 We will continue to refine and strengthen our efforts to combat slavery and human trafficking and will continue striving to lead the way as a business that truly believes in ethical business practices.